Roverr/slack-handler/README.md

 ```

 ## Sending messages to webhooks
 First, you need valid webhooks.
-If one of your webhook is not valid or not getting any response from it, you are going to get an error.
+If one of your webhook is not valid or you are not getting any response from it, you are going to get an error.
 So you always want to make a catch at the end of your promise chain or handle error first callbacks:
 ```{js}
 const Slack = require('slack-handler');
 const webhook = process.env.MY_WEBHOOK;